abusufiyanbelif/bmsssolapur-v2/src/docs/BUILD_FIX_LOG.md

 6.  **Build Failure: `LeadsPageClient` Not Found**:
     -   **Description**: A build error "Element type is invalid" occurred because `src/app/admin/leads/leads-client.tsx` was an empty file, causing the import in `page.tsx` to resolve to `undefined`.
     -   **Resolution**: Restored the correct and complete content for the `LeadsPageClient` component.

----

-## Build Pass 3

-### Errors Found:

-1.  **`auth/network-request-failed` on `localhost`**:
-    -   **Description**: A runtime Firebase authentication error occurred because Firebase's security features could not verify the `localhost` domain during development.
-    -   **Resolution**: Added `(auth.settings as any).appVerificationDisabledForTesting = true;` to `src/services/firebase.ts`.
-This is a standard Firebase SDK feature for local development that disables domain verification, resolving the network failure.

-2.  **Incorrect Login Redirection (`/` instead of `/home` -> `/admin`)**:
-    -   **Description**: After a successful login, users were being incorrectly redirected to the public homepage (`/`) instead of their role-specific dashboard.
-This was caused by a race condition in the `AppShell` where redirection logic was firing before the user's session was fully resolved.
-    -   **Resolution**: Re-architected the `AppShell` to use a robust state management system (`'loading' | 'ready' | 'error'`).
-The shell now *always* waits for the session to be fully resolved before rendering any page content or performing any redirects, which completely eliminates the race condition.

-3.  **Critical Login Failure for Non-Admin Users**:
-    -   **Description**: Only the hardcoded `admin` user could log in successfully.
-Any other valid user (e.g., `abusufiyan.belif`) would be redirected to the homepage as if they were a guest.
-    -   **Root Cause**: The data-fetching functions in `user-service.ts` (like `getUserByUserId`) were critically flawed and could not find any user in the database except for the hardcoded `admin` case.
-    -   **Resolution**: Rewrote `getUserByUserId`, `getUserByEmail`, and `getUserByPhone` to use the correct server-side Firebase Admin SDK queries, ensuring any valid user can be found in the database.
-Also corrected the password check logic in `login/actions.ts` to work for all users.

-4.  **`Module not found: Can't resolve 'net'` Build Error**:
-    -   **Description**: A persistent build error caused by client components (`AppShell`, `user-management-client.tsx`, etc.) illegally importing server-only modules like `firebase-admin`.
-    -   **Resolution**: Performed a full-system audit and refactor.
-        -   Created dedicated server actions in `src/app/actions.ts` and `src/app/admin/user-management/actions.ts` for all server-side data fetching.
-        -   Modified all client components to call these server actions instead of directly importing from service files, thus respecting the client-server boundary.
-        -   This fix was applied systematically to `AppShell` and the pages for User Management, Donors, Beneficiaries, and Referrals.

-5.  **`You cannot have two parallel pages that resolve to the same path` Build Error**:
-    -   **Description**: A fatal build error caused by leftover files from a previous, faulty refactoring attempt, resulting in multiple files trying to define the same page route (e.g., `/home`).
-    -   **Resolution**: Performed a definitive cleanup of the project's file structure.
-        -   Deleted the conflicting `(authenticated)` and `(public)` route group directories and all files within them.
-        -   Restored `src/app/page.tsx` as the single public entry point.
-        -   Ensured the root `src/app/layout.tsx` is the single source of truth for the application's layout, wrapping all content in the main `AppShell`.